tilo/smarter_csv/README.md

      :convert_values_to_numeric  |   true   | converts strings containing Integers or Floats to the appropriate class :remove_empty_hashes        |   true   | remove / ignore any hashes which don't have any key/value pairs :user_provided_headers      |   nil    | user provided Array of header strings or symbols, to define
-                                 |          | what headers should be used, overriding any in-file headers. (dangerous)
+                                 |          | what headers should be used, overriding any in-file headers. (careful with that axe!)
                                  |          | You can not combine the :user_provided_headers and :key_mapping options
      :headers_in_file            |   true   | Whether or not the file contains headers as the first line.
                                  |          | Important if the file does not contain headers,